- Low Voltage Fixtures (12V)

 Share This Image On Your Site

-Laying out an installation plan for a low voltage landscape lighting system is fairly straightforward but does require knowing a few things.
+Laying out an installation plan for a low voltage landscape lighting system is fairly straightforward, but it does require knowing a few things.
 This article covers the main steps and gives guidance and tips to ensure a successful installation.

 The Basic Layout